Max Bodilly: Career

 The Championship Cup took place after the Championship season was completed.
 The club made the decision to use this as more of a development tournament and as a result Max was rested.

 On 28 June 2022 Max was announced at the backs coach London Cornish RFC.

-Season 2022/23 was a very hard fought season between Jersey Reds and Ealing Trailfinders with Jersey Reds winning the Championship and Ealing winning the Championship Cup.
-Again Max had cemented down the No. 13 shirt in the face of stiff competition and played in 23 of Ealing’s 31 game games in the season starting 21.
+The 2022–23 season was a very hard-fought season between Jersey Reds and Ealing Trailfinders with Jersey Reds winning the Championship and Ealing winning the Championship Cup.
+Again Max had cemented down the No. 13 shirt in the face of stiff competition and played in 23 of Ealing’s 31 games in the season starting 21.
 During the League run in Max scored 6 tries in 8 games however defeat in Jersey in the penultimate game of the season meant the title went to the Islanders.
 In that Jersey game, Max won his 50th cap for Ealing Trailfinders.

 Revenge however was soon gained when Ealing beat Jersey Reds 35-31 to win the Championship Cup Final with Max scoring one of the tries.

 On 18 July 2023 he was announced as Backs Coach at Camberley RFC.

-The 2023/24 season started with a positional change for Max to Full Back.
+The 2023–24 season season started with a positional change for Max to Full Back.
 Having played in the first six games of the season he then picked up an injury that kept him on the sidelines for 8 weeks.
 Then at Cambridge on 24 February he picked up another injury that ended not only his season but the start of the next one.
 Ealing stormed to the title, their second in three years, however again promotion was not forthcoming.

-On 20th June 2024 it was announced that Max had signed a one year extension at Ealing Trailfinders.
+On 20 June 2024 it was announced that Max had signed a one year extension at Ealing Trailfinders.

-The injury carryover combined with the signing of Tobi Wilson at Full Back meant that Max didn’t make a first team appearance until 23 November in the 2024/25 season and appearances were rare as Ealing won yet another Championship title, eventually winning the league by 13 points.
+The injury carryover combined with the signing of Tobi Wilson at Full Back meant that Max didn't make a first team appearance until 23 November in the 2024/25 season and appearances were rare as Ealing won yet another Championship title, eventually winning the league by 13 points.

 In April 2025 Trailfinders announced that Max would be leaving the club as a player at the end of the season.

 On 31 May 2025 Max played what was seen as his last game of fully professional rugby in a 12-45 win away to Hartpury RFC at the 4ED Hartpury Stadium.
-Determined to go out in style in front of friends and family up from Cornwall Max sustained a head wound in the first few minutes of the game, a yellow card and a try before being replaced in the 45th minutes to applause from his team mates.
+Determined to go out in style in front of friends and family up from Cornwall Max sustained a head wound in the first few minutes of the game, a yellow card and a try before being replaced in the 45th minutes to applause from his teammates.

 For the 2025/26 season Max has signed as player coach at London Welsh and will also have a coaching role at with both Ealing Trailfinders and Trailfinders Women.